Azure-Samples/blockchain/blockchain-workbench/auth-samples/README.md

 # Auth Samples and Code Snippets for Workbench

 ## Overview
-We will be adding code samples for authenticating into Workbench using Azure Active Directory.

-## Samples
 ### Steps for Workbench Authentication

 1. Create a Service Principle